Tips for an Amazing Amazon Feedback Request

 With such a regimented customer email workflow, it's no wonder that merchants are sometimes hesitant to send any type of unsolicited messages.
 As some have vocally expressed on seller forum boards, "If it ain't broke, don't fix it."
 Although we understand this sentiment, there's a serious flaw with this logic.
 Namely, Amazon uses seller feedback as a major criteria when awarding the Buy Box.
 Taking a passive approach to feedback rarely yields much fruit and creates a major competitive disadvantage for your business.

 The simple truth is that the most successful sellers take every opportunity to solicit positive feedback.
-In fact, Amazon even encourages sellers to do so, as noted in advice for improving feedback ratings: "You may request feedback from a buyer.
-However, you may not offer pay nor any incentive to a buyer for either providing or removing feedback."
+In fact, Amazon even encourages sellers to do so, as noted in advice for improving feedback ratings: "Send the buyer no more than one polite request for feedback after the shipment has been received."
 Since inventing automated Amazon feedback management back in 2009, we've had the privilege to serve many thousands of merchants.
 And, as we evaluate our growth-oriented customers, one common thread stands out: most, if not all, use our tool to improve their customers' overall experiences.

 How do they achieve this goal?
 The first step is to think like your customer.
 If you were the customer, in what circumstances would a follow-up email from the merchant benefit your life?
 What would differentiate an effective message from one you immediately delete?
 Would you be more likely to read an email personalized for you (or the products you bought)?

 Before going any further, consider these questions in the context of your business and customer personas.
 Spend time crafting a message that is both personalized and well-constructed.
-(For additional tips, click here to read Amazon's suggested feedback email copy or click here to download a free template from FeedbackFive.)
+(For additional tips, click here to download a free template from FeedbackFive.)